LaurinZubler/sa-documentation/document/content/project-management/project-planning.typ

 )

 === Milestones
-A milestone was defined at the end of each phase.
+For the end of each phase there was a milestone defined.
 Since Jira does not offer functionality for creating milestones, a new issue type was created for this purpose.
-Like normal tasks, the milestones are in the backlog and are then added to a sprint.
+Like work tasks, the milestones are in the backlog and are then added to sprints.
+- todo foto sprint

 #let milestone(title, due, dod) = {
     text()[